 The Creative Conversation

 After the client grants Titan Web Marketing Solutions permission to create and build their website, the creative conversation is scheduled.
-During this conversation, the Creative Director and myself (Content Manager) meet with the client to learn more about the brand, their goals, and what the website needs to accomplish.
+During this conversation, the Creative Director and Content Director meet with the client to learn more about the brand, their goals, and what the website needs to accomplish.

 Village population: 4